datawire/ambassador-docs/docs/emissary/1.13/howtos/consul.md

    > Note: you are free to change the value of the `datacenter` field in the install values.
 This will be the name of your Consul Datacenter.

   <Alert severity="warning">
-    <strong>WARNING:</strong> In Ambassador Edge Stack versions 1.10.0 through 1.11.1, changing the value of the <code>datacenter</code> will not work unless you enable the <code>AMBASSADOR_LEGACY_MODE</code> environment variable.
-It is recommended to upgrade to the latest Edge Stack version. if you are still using the versions mentioned above.
+    <strong>WARNING:</strong> In $productName$ versions 1.10.0 through 1.11.1, changing the value of the <code>datacenter</code> will not work unless you enable the <code>AMBASSADOR_LEGACY_MODE</code> environment variable.
+It is recommended to upgrade to the latest $productName$ version. if you are still using the versions mentioned above.
   </Alert>

 4. Install Consul with Helm using the `consul-values.yaml` values file we just created.